Searles Lake

 Searles Lake is an endorheic dry lake in the Searles Valley of the Mojave Desert, in northwestern San Bernardino County, California.
 The lake in the past was also called Slate Range Lake and Borax Lake.

 The mining community of Trona is on its western shore.
 The evaporite basin is approximately 19 km long and 13 km at its widest point, yielding 1.7 million tons annually of industrial minerals within the basin to the Searles Valley Minerals mining operations.
-Searles Lake is bounded by the Argus and Slate Mountains.
-Named after John Wemple Searles.
+Searles Lake is bounded by the Argus and Slate Mountains, and was named after John Wemple Searles.

 Geology

 The stratigraphic record at Searles Lake shows that it once held brackish water as deep as 200 m.
 Fluctuations in lake levels correspond to the advances and retreats of glaciers in the Sierra Nevada Range.
 Thirty major lake levels occurred during the last 150,000 years, represented by a sequence of salt and mud beds.
 The precipitation of minerals occurred during long periods of lake evaporation.

 The lake is home to the Trona Pinnacles, a spectacular geologic tufa formation and a National Natural Landmark.